scratcharchive/reactopya_gallery_jupyter/README.md

 ## Installation

 You must first install the reactopy_gallery Python package.
-For convenience in development, this package is contained as a submodule (not that it in turn contains its own submodule).
+For convenience in development, this package is contained as a git submodule.
+(Note that this submodule contains its own git submodule).

 Then install this python package